StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/gods-perfect-character/_index.md

 | Holiness          | Justice                    | Forgiving sin                     | Mercy                               | Justification  |
 | Truth             | Life                       | Reconciling sinful man to Himself | Peace                               | Reconciliation |

-In this---God's full plan for saving sinful man---absolutely everything relies upon the cross, the blood of Jesus Christ.
+In this—God's full plan for saving sinful man—absolutely everything relies upon the cross, the blood of Jesus Christ.
 One particularly memorable way I have heard it described is that "God's Mercy and Justice intersect in the cross."

 <!-- --- -->